Energy Efficiency Advice Page

 Halogen Down lights:

-- Use 20 Watt lamps, these are just as bright as the 50 Watt lamps over short distances, so in most applications will work very well.
+- Use 20 Watt lamps, or better yet LED, the 20 Watt lamps are just as bright as the 50 Watt lamps over short distances, so in most applications will work very well.
 They generate less heat so the fitting (and most often lamps) last much longer.
 The transformers and electronic transformers will be less stressed and work well with the lower wattage.
 Note: Some dimmable transformers may require a minimum wattage to dim properly.

 - Use 300 Watt lamps in the 500 Watt fittings you will get very close to the same brightness (so much so that you cannot normally see the difference).
 The light fitting will have a far longer useful lifespan and better lamp life.
 Ensure the lamp holder contacts are clean when replacing the lamp.